 C1: Creekside Village Primary is a local street serving the small lot single family homes and courtyard homes neighborhoods east of the creek.
-There is on-street parking integrated within the bioretention basins on one side of the street.
-As Class III bikeway is planned for this street.
+There is on-street parking integrated on one side of the street.

 C2: Creekside Village Secondary is a smaller local street serving the small lot single family homes east of the creek.
 There is no on-street parking on this street.